4 DAYS FROM $2,399

 Inside the Tlingit culture

 Today we arrive at Icy Strait Point, an outpost originally built as a salmon cannery in the early 20th century.
 Today, it offers a glimpse into the life of the indigenous Tlingit people, whose culture developed within southeast Alaska’s temperate rainforest and along the Alexander Archipelago.
-Cultural Discovery: Learn more about the Tlingit’s history and lifestyle when you explore a native settlement featuring houses adorned with intricate carvings and totem poles, and even visit the free local museum, too.

 Hubbard Glacier, the world’s largest tidewater glacier

 At 76 miles long and almost 7 miles wide, Hubbard Glacier is North America’s largest tidewater glacier, and yours to explore today.
 Framed by an amphitheater of snowcapped mountains, it sits at the end of Disenchantment Bay like a sleeping giant.
-But this glacier was once very active after its surges — when glaciers move at velocities up to 100 times faster then normal — crossed the bay, transforming the fjord into a lake, and threatening to flood nearby Yakutat.
+But this glacier was once very active after its surges — when glaciers move at velocities up to 100 times faster than normal — crossed the bay, transforming the fjord into a lake, and threatening to flood nearby Yakutat.
 With icebergs and brash ice in the bay, the scenery is simply breathtaking!

 Exploring College Fjord’s glacial wonderland